TasniaK/django/README.md

 run 'source setup.sh' to set up python venv and install dependencies from requirements.txt

-to setup with Makefile:
+to setup with Makefile (If this fails use command above):

 `make setup`

-to connect to box using ecure shell command 'ssh root@138.68.185.197'
+to connect to box using secure shell command 'ssh root@138.68.185.197':

 `make ssh`